zbrozo/zbrozonoid/README.md

 Remote mode is still during development because I find it a bit slow.

-Anyway my configuration for having two pads when second one makes the same movement as the first one:
+Anyway, here is my configuration for having two pads when second one makes the same movement as the first one:

-settings.json file (notice that WebId is the same for both players):
+Create settings.json - notice that WebId is the same for both players.
 ```
 {
   "WebServiceAddress": "http://localhost:5000/api/",